 Contingencies are conditions placed on the submission that must be fulfilled before the submission will be approved.
 Committee Members can communicate with the study team about contingencies before issuing an approval or the committee can issue an Approved with Contingencies decision.

 eResearch application forms have a Continue button that allows you to move forward through the application.
-Clicking Continue saves the current page and moves to the next logical application Smart Form.
-This is not the same as the Forward button on your browser.
-You should not use the Forward button on your browser when you are completing the application as data loss may occur.
+Clicking Continue saves the current page and moves to the next logical application Smart Form page.

 Core Committees are committees that approve large portions of an application or issue Approvals.
 The core committees in eResearch are:

 Core Committee Staff are members of the Core Committees.
 They can be reviewers, board members, or office staff.